jimbateson7/jamesbateson.co.uk/src/articles/draggable-component-alternatives.md

 ## T﻿he examples

 W﻿hilst neither of these examples are perfect, I did find them interesting in their approach to trying to make the interactions more useable.
-I'm going to note the techniques used and how they worked/didn't work.
+I'm going to note the techniques used and if/how they satisfy the guideline criteria.

 ### S﻿ortable list